Glossary of business terminology - romain-vignes-53940-unsplash-banner

 A person or firm that owes money to you or your business.

-The reduction in value of assets over time, usually due to wear and tear.
+The reduction in the value of assets over time, usually due to wear and tear.

-When new products, services, customers or markets are added to your company’s portfolio.
+When new products, services, customers or markets are added to a company’s portfolio.
 Diversification usually occurs as a risk reduction strategy.

 Money paid regularly by a company to its shareholders.

-This is the term used to describe an increase in the amount of goods and services produced by the county, known as gross domestic product (GDP).
+This is the term used to describe an increase in the amount of goods and services produced in an economy over a period of time .

 The cost advantages obtained by a business when buying an item in bulk.
-The price of an item usually decreases as the amount bought increases.
+The price of an item usually decreases as the amount of units bought increases.

-This is the market value of a business.
-It is calculated by market capitalisation times current share price, minus cash, plus debt.
+The market value of a business, calculated by market capitalisation times current share price, minus cash, plus debt.

 Investments made in companies that are specifically chosen for their environmental or moral credentials.
 Defence contractors, or companies known to use contentious labour practices, will generally be avoided by ethical investors.